 The Regional Indigenous Facilitator works directly with Indigenous organisations and communities to document their goals relating to natural resource management and agriculture.
 The Port Phillip & Westernport CMA have developed a formal partnership arrangement with the Wurundjeri and the Wathaurong and are working towards developing similar arrangements with other Traditional Owners of the Kulin Nations within the region.
 This includes the Wathaurung, Boon Wurrung and Bunurong.

-Events and activities undertaken to improve the Indigenous cultural understanding of people from the Port Phillip & Westernport CMA and various other organisations included:
+Events and activities undertaken to improve the Indigenous cultural understanding of people from the Port Phillip & Westernport CMA and various other organisations include:

-- An event to celebrate the work completed by Wurundjeri’s land management team on land managed by Parks Victoria within Middle Yarra.
-The event was also a celebration of Wurundjeri culture and involved a traditional bark removal practice and demonstration of the use of an eel trap on the Yarra River.
+- Traditional cultural practices and celebrations including a traditional bark removal practice and demonstration of the use of an eel trap on the Yarra River

 To learn more about the work of the Regional Indigenous Facilitator, contact Rhys Collins on 03 8781 7900 or firstname.lastname@example.org.